magesuite/theme-creativeshop/README.md

 * SCSS and TypeScript source files are compiled and optimized.
 * Magento frontend caches are cleaned.

-You have installed and built your first creativeshop-based theme.
+You have installed and built your first Creativeshop-based theme.
 How about adding some new component to it?

 ## Adding new component

-Creating new components is the core of the development process with theme-creativeshop.
+Creating new components is the core of the development process with Creativeshop.
 It's the first thing you should do if you want to customize existing component as well as write your new one from scratch.

-theme-creativeshop incorporates something which may be called *component inheritance*.
+Creativeshop incorporates something which may be called *component inheritance*.
 Once you have created your child theme properly, it can inherit all the parent components.
 You can do whathever you want with those inherited components - modify them to any degree or just use them without any changes.
 It's a powerful tool for building your theme out of curated ready to use and easily customizable parts.

 What's interesting, this inheritance chain works with any number of themes, so you can have got grandchild, grandgrandchild themes and so on.